Valve audio amplifier technical specification: Modern audiophile hi-fi amplification

 For high-end audio, where cost is not the primary consideration, valve amplifiers have remained popular and indeed during the 1990s made a commercial resurgence.

-Circuits designed since then in most cases remain similar to circuits from the valve age, but benefit from advances in ancillary component quality (including capacitors) as well as general progress across the electronics industry which gives designers increasingly powerful insight into circuit operation.
+More recent designs remain similar to circuits from the valve age, but benefit from advances in the quality of ancillary components, while progress across the electronics industry gives designers better insight into circuit operation.
 Solid-state power supplies are more compact, efficient, and can have very good regulation.

 Semiconductor power amplifiers do not have the severe limitations on output power imposed by thermionic devices; accordingly loudspeaker design has evolved in the direction of smaller. more convenient, loudspeakers, trading off power efficiency for small size, giving speakers of similar quality but smaller size which require much greater power for the same loudness than hitherto.
 In response, many modern valve push–pull amplifiers are more powerful than earlier designs, reflecting the need to drive inefficient speakers.